Kostiuchenko/tutorial/README.md

 # tutorial
-# Repository fro learning purposes
+# Repository for learning purposes
-# \n add one line from onegit
+# add one line from onegit
 function sum (a,b){

 	return a*b;